Piero Fornasetti: The Sixties and Seventies: a new cultural climate

-The-Eighties: rediscovery and the London gallery "Themes and Variations"
+The Eighties: rediscovery and the London gallery "Themes and Variations"

 In 1984 the "Themes & Variations" gallery opened in London, on the initiative of Liliane Fawcett and Giuliana Medda, which also revived interest in Fornasetti's work overseas, where he was already known.
 His oeuvre began to be rediscovered beyond the ideological contrasts of form/function and ornament/utility, and in 1987 Piero collaborated with Patrick Mauriés on the first monograph of his work, accompanied by an introduction by Ettore Sottsass.
-The book was published posthumously – Piero Fornasetti died in 1988 during a minor operation in hospital.
+Fornasetti died in 1988 during a minor operation in hospital and the book was published posthumously.
 After Piero's death in October 1988, his son Barnaba Fornasetti kept a part of his father's activity going.

 "I believe that Fornasetti one day, when he was young, had an incredible vision.
 I do not know if it was during the day or at night, but he must have seen, all of a sudden, the whole world, all the deposits of figures and memories, being blown to pieces (...).
 He seems to have decided that if there was nothing left on the ground but a layer of debris and broken stuff, and if that was the only floor on which to walk, if he was obliged to walk on the soft ground of a sort of shapeless dump of fragments, shards, and symbols without context, then he, Fornasetti (...) would rebuild the world. (…) I believe that for Fornasetti it was a bit like this: that the set of people, animals, stones, mountains, trees, skies, rains, monuments, cemeteries, and other objects, which in our minds is organised into what we call the world, for him it had really all been blown to pieces. (…) Possessed of this immense baggage of figures and pieces of well-chosen, rigorously controlled and reorganised metaphors, in the end Fornasetti began to (...) draw this great, vast, poetic, infinite new metaphor."